MoAD is open. There may be building works during your visit. Learn more

 To seek amendments in a piecemeal fashion...was courting complications and leading to disaster.
 It was unification by financial strangulation.
 The States would not be relieved of their costly burdens...

-In his opinion the safe course for the electors of the State was to vote “No.” If the referendum was defeated the Commonwealth Government must then completely review the financial position.'
+In his opinion the safe course for the electors of the State was to vote "No".
+If the referendum was defeated the Commonwealth Government must then completely review the financial position.'

 Source: Report of a speech by Lionel Hill, Leader of the (Labor) Opposition in South Australia, in the Adelaide Register, 7 November 1928